chris17453/ddb/documentation/index.rst

  USE test;

 Results:
- Querys executed without a specified database will execute against this database.
+ Querys executed without a specified database will execute against this database context.

 EXPLAIN (QUERY)